vstirbu/vstirbu.github.com/_posts/2017-10-14-nordicapis-platform-summit.md

 As for myself, I've [talked](https://www.slideshare.net/VladStirbu/developing-medical-grade-iot-systems-with-microservices) about the regulations and standards that make development of medical services special.
 I have also described how we handled these challenges.
 Drop me a line if you want to hear more.

-Needless to say that there have been many more interesting talks.
-The good part is that all are available on the conference YouTube [channel](https://www.youtube.com/playlist?list=PLd2MPdlXKO10RVLkvlnNz_mmqUY9QN4dj).
+Needless to say that all talks are available on the conference YouTube [channel](https://www.youtube.com/playlist?list=PLd2MPdlXKO10RVLkvlnNz_mmqUY9QN4dj).